vivrichards600/vivrichards600.github.io/_posts/2022-06-18-gaming-heardle-the-art-of-keeping-things-simple.md

 My whole family love to play [Heardle](https://heardle.app).
 If you haven't heard of it before, Heardle is a game where each day you have to listen to the intro of a song, then guess the correct artist & title.
 It's a really fun game that we all enjoy playing on our phones but it got me thinking, is this game something that I could automate to correctly guess the Heardle each day?

-> **Spoiler Alert**: The following information explains how to solve the daily Heardle
+> **Spoiler Alert**: The following information explains how to solve the daily Heardle in a way that wasn't intended by the games author(s).

 ![heardle.app]({{ site.baseurl }}/images/heardle-app.png)